utk-cs340-fall24/Pick-Your-Place/sprint3/nmaheshw/nmaheshw.md

 - I completed issue #61 and #52, and have written the ajax function for issue #65.
 However, I wouldn't say that the ajax function is complete yet because I am still gaining an understanding of the role that the function plays in light of the overall application.
 As I work with my teammate who completed php-related issues in earlier sprints throughout this week and the next, I will modify this function to bring it to its final form.
 Until then, this function remains in progress, with the first draft of the function having been written by me during this sprint.
-Hence, I am leaving the issue open for sprint 4.
+Hence, I am leaving issue #65 open for sprint 4.

 ### What problems you encountered
 - A major problem I faced was figuring out the conceptual role of the ajax function in relation to the email that we are sending the user once they have